Tent city: Other locations

 Buffalo, New York; Umoja Village, built by Take Back the Land, was a shantytown in Miami created to protest gentrification and a lack of low-income housing in Miami.
+Another tent city, Tent City, was a temporary refugee center constructed of bedsheets aboard Carnival Triumph during the infamous Carnival Triumph Fire of 2013 when power to the vessel was gone.

 Events

 1913 Gettysburg reunion

 At the 1913 Gettysburg reunion, the United States Department of War set up a tent city that housed over 50,000 Civil War veterans.

 Hajj

 The Saudi Arabian government's Ministry of Hajj has set up a permanent tent city to house Muslim pilgrims in Mina, where the ritual Stoning of the Devil takes place as part of the overall Hajj pilgrimage to Mecca.
 A tent city is also set up at Mount Arafat, another essential stop during the Hajj.
 Because up to four million pilgrims may be performing the Hajj annually, the tent cities are densely inhabited with 20–40 people per tent.
 As such, fire and disease outbreaks were constant concerns.
 Since the late 1990s, Saudi authorities have started using fireproof tents to reduce the risks of a major fire.